maysamf/udacity_dsnd/Starbucks Capstone Challenge/README.md

 ## Project Motivation <a name="motivation"></a>

 This is part of Udacity Nanodegree Capstone Project.
-The aim is develop a set of charecterstics to determine which customers complete which offer type.
-To explore the customers of Starbucks and their behavior regarding the offers they recieve.
+The aim is develop a set of characteristics to determine which customers complete which offer type.
+To explore the customers of Starbucks and their behavior regarding the offers they receive.
 Also, to check if we can predict what type of offer is the best for each user based on their demographics.

 ## File Description <a name="files"></a>